pfrazee/local/docs/api/agent.md

  - `request`: optional object
  - returns `local.Promise(local.EventStream)`

-Calls `local.http.subscribe()` on the agent's resolved URL, then fulfills the given promise with the resulting stream.
+Calls `local.subscribe()` on the agent's resolved URL, then fulfills the given promise with the resulting stream.

 ## Dispatch sugars